 The recent Life in Lockdown survey by our partners, Crohn’s & Colitis UK, found that over half of people with IBD said that their mental health has been negatively impacted by the Coronavirus pandemic.
 In the height of the lockdown, we also asked our My IBD Care community how they were feeling.
 Notably, 71% of our users felt moderately or highly anxious about the situation.

-As the government guidance has been updated this week and there are questions around whether we will go into a full lockdown again, we have gathered some words of advice from our medical representatives behind My IBD Care.
+As government guidance is updated, there are questions around whether we will remain in lockdown, and so we have gathered some words of advice from our medical representatives behind My IBD Care.

 “Looking at Covid-19 admissions this past week, we are seeing a change.
 More patients are testing positive, this as per latest news might mean we are heading into a second wave.
 However we have reasons to be more confident, we understand more about the virus and the treatment possibilities.
 We have more data on how patients with IBD get affected by Covid-19 and what to do in different circumstances.

 Communication between the IBD service and you is fundamental, we will continue to see service changes like the implementation of telemedicine, video appointments, self-administered therapies, home testing biomarkers and mobile applications to maintain our care delivery and safe IBD management.
 Continue to follow the government advice on new measures to come in the next few weeks and do not forget that your IBD team is still working hard and available for you to answer queries and help you with any problems in relation to your IBD.”

 Dr Gareth Parkes, Consultant Gastroenterologist and Co-founder of My IBD Care…

 A message from Lifestyle and Wellbeing experts at My IBD Care…